 This is a more controversial choice.
 In some cases taking a taxi into town from the airport is worth the money, especially if you’re splitting the cost among two or three people.
 But especially in European cities, there’s often a special bus or train that goes straight from the airport to the city centre, for a fraction of the price.
 Many of them are quite comfortable these days.
 And even if you lose a bit of comfort, you may make it up in time saved: trains don’t get stuck in traffic jams.

 Admittedly, what’s good value and what isn’t depends a lot on your travel style.
 For example, I never spend the extra money on a balcony cabin when I cruise.
 I like to be out and about, and on the occasions I’ve had a balcony, I hardly used it.
-But there are others who love to spend hours reading in the privacy of the balcony, or just watching the sea slide by.
+But there are others who love to spend hours reading in the privacy of their little outdoor space, or just watching the sea slide by.

 So, you can decide what’s affordable comfort for yourself.
 But the moral is this: when you’re booking a trip, take the time to think about your own well-being while you’re thinking about the price.
 Paying a little extra here and there to make yourself comfortable can be the best bargain you make all day.